eclipse-threadx/getting-started/docs/troubleshooting.md

 ## Connectivity

 ### Ethernet
-Try a new ethernet cable
+*Try a new ethernet cable
-Confirm connections between your board and your router Check the lights on the ethernet jack on the board, if there are no lights then it means the device isnt connected properly.
+*Confirm connections between your board and your router *Check the lights on the ethernet jack on the board, if there are no lights then it means the device isnt connected properly.

 ### WiFi
-make sure you have 2.4GHz, 5GHz is not supported
-Check your connection details
+*make sure you have 2.4GHz, 5GHz is not supported *Check your connection details
-Make sure you are using none/wep/wpa2 personal with AES.
+*Make sure you are using none/wep/wpa2 personal with AES.
 TKIP + WPA are no supported

 ## Azure IoT
+??